 1. INTRODUCTION:

-Chilli (Capsicum annuum L.) is a significant vegetable and spice crop that is commercially cultivated in tropical and subtropical regions.
+Chilli (Capsicum annuum L.) is a significant crop in agriculture, widely used as both a vegetable and a spice, and is commercially cultivated in tropical and subtropical regions.
 It belongs to the Solanaceae family and has a chromosome number of 2n=24.
 The crop was first discovered by Christopher Columbus in Tropical America, with Mexico being the primary center of origin, while Guatemala and Bulgaria serve as secondary centers (Salvador, 2002).
 There are five major cultivated species within the genus Capsicum L.: Capsicum annuum, Capsicum baccatum, Capsicum frutescens, Capsicum pubescens and Capsicum chinense.
 Chilli is an annual shrub that can grow up to 1.5 meters in height and has a taproot system.
 Its flowers are pentamerous and protogynous.
 Although chilli is primarily a self-pollinated crop, cross-pollination rates of 7% to 36% have been observed under open pollination conditions (Davenport, 2004).

 India has been a dominant force in the international chilli market, being the largest producer, consumer, and exporter of chillies worldwide.
 The country contributes 42% of the total spice export quantity, with major export destinations including China, Vietnam, Thailand, Sri Lanka, Indonesia, and Malaysia.
 Indian chillies are globally recognized for their exceptional commercial qualities, particularly in terms of color and pungency.
 Chilli cultivation in India spans approximately 2.29 lakh hectares, yielding around 10.78 lakh tonnes (NHB, 2022).